RavenousLegs

 Yurutse - Markha Valley trek in Ladakh

 We found a fixed campsite and a teahouse at the base.
-I had a little headache when I reached GandaLa Base Camp as I had gained more than 3800ft of height on the first day.
-I took a tablet with a few glasses of water and slept.
-The campsite owner woke me up for dinner post which I slept again.
+Upon reaching GandaLa Base Camp, I experienced a slight headache due to the significant height gain of over 3800 feet on the first day.
+To alleviate the discomfort, I took a tablet and drank a few glasses of water before going to sleep.
+The campsite owner woke me up for dinner, after which I fell asleep again.

 GandaLa Base Camp - Markha Valley trek in Ladakh